Skip to content

 Data frames

-If you want to define a data frame like object, you might be tempted to create a definition similar to what R uses: an object (i.e. a named list) containing multiple vectors (i.e. arrays):
+If you want to define a data frame like object, you might be tempted to create a definition similar to what R uses: an object (i.e., a named list) containing multiple vectors (i.e., an array):

 type_my_df <- type_object(